-Value of Vinyl Records [9 key factors] + Tips for Value Guides
+Vinyl Records Value [9 key factors] + Tips for Record Value Guides

-The Value of Vinyl Records is an issue that concerns many people who own a lot of them and cannot determine their value for many reasons.
-Many people who contact me via Vinylom ask me this: “I have some records.
-What’s their worth?" or "How to value my Vinyl Records?"
+The Vinyl Records worth is an issue that concerns many people who own a lot of them and cannot determine the value of their old records for many reasons.
+Many people who contact me via Vinylom ask me this: “I have some vinyl records.
+What’s their worth?" or "How to know my Vinyl Records Value?"

 I have decided to write a post that refers to the 9 key factors that determine the value of vinyl records.
 If you have some vinyl records for sale and you don't know their value, this is a post that you should read, as it will help you determine it.

 Once you read this post, you will realize why a first press copy of Madonna's Like a Prayer costs $5 while the original 7'' single God Save the Queen by Sex Pistols costs $10,000 although they are both pieces of paper and compressed plastic.